No BS Czech: Instrumental Case

 In conclusion, Czechs use instrumental case very often in daily conversation.

-If it feels weird to say with those letters, add -í.
+• If it's hard to say with those letters, or ends with i, add -í

 Practice what you learned in this article for free: